 Fasting is full of blessings for you and others.

 I teach Sunday School at my church.
-We were making connections between commandments from God and blessings associated with those commandments.
+Why Should I Fast We were making connections between commandments from God and blessings associated with those commandments.
 The first one we discussed was fasting.
 I immediately admitted to the students that I am not very good at this.
 I do want to be better at it though, so I was excited to learn more on the subject.
 We read the scripture, Isaiah 58:6-11 to understand the commandment and the blessings.

-First, he asks questions about the fast
+Why Should I Fast, he asks questions about the fast

 “to loose the bands of wickedness, to undo the heavy burdens, and to let the oppressed go free, and that ye break every yoke?”